 Maureen is participating on an alumni panel, which you can you can tune into beginning November 6, 10am PT on.
 The panel participants will discuss what they are doing now and what happened distribution-wise to their films now screening at the festival.

-In My Parents' Basement is available to screen worldwide HERE on Encore Plus YouTube Channel.
+In My Parents' Basement is available to screen in Canada on hoopla and Worldwide on google play / youtube for rent

 With humour, depth and compassion, the award-winning documentary explores the stories of three adult children who have returned to their parents’ home to live.
 As we watch each of the subjects and their families grapple with living together.
 Future dreams, past failures and the present struggles of daily life are captured in close-up over a nine-month period of time.